Decreasing High-Potential Turnover

 - Micromanaging and resistant to change (high HDS Diligent)

-- Demands public acknowledgement (high MVPI Recognition)
+- Demands public acknowledgment (high MVPI Recognition)

 The High-Potential sample’s baseline turnover equaled 32% prior to Hogan.
 Four years later, nearly all High Potentials remained at the company.